What is guerrilla marketing?

 A surprise results from an unexpected situation.
 This is when something occurs in a way that one or more participants were not expecting.

-You can catch people’s attention by using familiar objects in unusual places and unusual times.
+Using familiar objects in unusual places and times, you can catch people's attention.
 You can use unexpectedness to your advantage.
 People pay more attention when they are presented with a surprise situation.

-Marketers may use this scenario to draw people to their site, especially on the internet, in order to deliver a marketing message.
+Marketers may use this scenario to draw people to their site, especially on the Internet, and deliver a marketing message.

-That an unexpected campaign may be seen as negative by the target audience can make it difficult to employ guerrilla marketing effectively.
-As part of the AIDA model’s Attention phase, the marketer must design the campaign so that it minimizes the negative effects of surprise.
+The possibility that an unexpected campaign may be seen as unfavorable by the target audience can make it challenging to employ guerrilla marketing effectively.
+As part of the AIDA model's Attention phase, the marketer must design the campaign to minimize the adverse effects of surprise.

-Segmentation and targeted audience profiling are two of the most critical steps in building a guerrilla campaign that uses the element of surprise effectively.
+Segmentation and targeted audience profiling are two of the most critical steps in building a guerrilla campaign that effectively uses the element of surprise.

 Impactful